 Finding Unknown Hosts with IP Range Scan

-Once you enter a netblock Sandfly will start scanning them for active hosts and try to login with the SSH credential supplied.
-If it logs into them successfully, you will see them show up under the host view and can view inventory data.
 If Sandfly saw a host, but could not log in, then you will see authentication failures in the host view.
 This is not fatal, but more informative that a host is present but could not be accessed.
 You can try to access these hosts with another credential or delete them if you do not want to Sandfly to try accessing them.

 NOTE: Sandfly Adding Hosts and Network Timeouts If you have a lot of dead addresses when you scan a netblock (or packet filters that drop packets on remote hosts), Sandfly may take some time to complete waiting for dead connections to timeout.
-Each scanning node has 500 threads each.
+Each scanning node has 500 threads.
 This can impose a large load on a network if you run a number of scanning nodes and enter many blocks of IP addresses.
 It is possible to scan several thousand systems at once which could cause problems.
-We recommend you space out your cans to prevent this.
+We recommend you space out your scans to prevent this.